Does Social Media Lead to Anxiety in Emerging Adults?

 What does this study tell us then?
 The authors came away with a few suggestions.

-What Do We Do About This Social Dilemma?
+What Do We Do About Social Media?

 As previously mentioned, Facebook, Instagram, and the like provide a context where identity formation and relationship building can play out.
 This is especially important when we can’t be together in person (we’re looking at you, COVID-19).
 According to previous research, this may enhance psychological well-being.